Christianity in Ephesus Turkey

 The most important document that proves the existence of St. John in Ephesus is the letter of the Ecumenical Council held in Ephesus (A.D.
 431).
 This letter mentions “the city of Ephesus” as where John the Theologian and the Virgin Mary lived and were buried.

 According to a Christian tradition, it is believed that St. John traveled from Jerusalem to the city of Ephesus, where he remained for the rest of his life.
-St. John was exiled to Patmos during a time of persecution in the time of Emperor Domitian.
+St. John was exiled to Patmos during the persecution in the time of Emperor Domitian.
 He wrote Revelation (the Apocalypse) at the time he was exiled to the Isle of Patmos.

 St. John and the Virgin Mary in Ephesus